StarlaToR/DataScience/README.md

 <h3> Notebooks </h3>

 Our notebooks run under Jupyter.
-It's where you can find our different graphs.
+It's where you can find the different graphs we made to respond to our problematic.